SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/add-an-external-library.md

 Create a file in the your web part's folder called `validator.d.ts` and add the following:

 >**Note:** Some libraries do not have typings.
-Validator is one of them.
+While the Validator library does have a [community provided typings file](https://www.npmjs.com/package/@types/validator), for this scenario let's assume it does not.
 In this case you would want to define your own typings definition `.d.ts` file for the library.
 The following code shows an example.

 ```typescript
 declare module "validator" {